thiru5111/bus_ticket_reservation_system/README.md

 and used by the travellers for booking their tickets.

 Future plan:
-it is a simple console application that deals with databases for ticket reservation process in future many features will be added.
+it is a simple console application that deals with databases for ticket reservation process,as of now there are 4 features in this system in future many features will be added.